Air Battle over Lampang

-The Air Battle Over Lampang (ยุทธเวหาลำปาง) was an air-to-air combat between the Royal Thai Air Force (RTAF) and the United States Army Air Force (USAAF) on 11 November 1944 during the Second World War.
-The engagement took place near Lampang Airfield in northern Thailand, which was used by Thai and Japanese forces as a strategic airbase during the war.
+The Air Battle over Lampang (ยุทธเวหาลำปาง, ยุทธเวหา 5 ต่อ 16 เหนือนครลำปาง) was an air-to-air combat between the Royal Thai Air Force (RTAF) and the United States Army Air Force (USAAF) on 11 November 1944 during the Second World War.
+The engagement took place near Lampang Airfield in northern Thailand, which was used by Thai and Japanese forces as a strategic air base during the war.

 Background

-Lampang Airfied was established on 7 November 1923.
-It was later operated by Royal Thai Air Force (RTAF).
-In March 1940, the United States Department of War listed Lampang Airfied as a military landing ground.
+Lampang Airfield was established on 7 November 1923.
+It was later operated by the Royal Thai Air Force (RTAF).
+In March 1940, the United States Department of War listed Lampang Airfield as a military landing ground.

-Following Japan's invaded of Thailand in 1941, Lampang Airfied was occupied and used by Imperial Japanese Army Air Force (IJAAF).
-The airfied became part of the Lampang Airfield Complex,serving as a strategic node in the network supporting Japanese military operations in northern Thailand and Burma.
-Throughout the war,the airfield was subjected to Allied air attacks.
+Following Japan's invasion of Thailand in 1941, Lampang Airfield was occupied and used by the Imperial Japanese Army Air Force (IJAAF).
+The airfield became part of the Lampang Airfield Complex, serving as a strategic node in the network supporting Japanese military operations in northern Thailand and Burma.
+Throughout the war, the airfield was subjected to Allied air attacks.

-In 1944,during Allied reconnaissance and bombing mission over Thailand, the Royal Thai Air Force (RTAF) began deploying aircraft to intercepting Allied plane.
-These air-to-air combat later become known as Air Battle Over Lampang.
+In 1944,during Allied reconnaissance and bombing missions over Thailand, the Royal Thai Air Force (RTAF) began deploying aircraft to intercept Allied planes.
+These air-to-air combats later became known as the Air Battle Over Lampang.

 Air battle

-On 11 November 1944, At 09:15 (GMT+8) the 51st Fighter Wing of the USAAF send eight P-38J Lightning from 449th Fighter Squadron and nine P-51C Mustang from 25th Fighter Squadron takeoff from Yunnanyi Airfied to northern Thailand.Their mission was an offensive reconnaissance mission.
-At railway line between Chiang Mai and the Ban Dara bridge.
+On 11 November 1944, at 09:15 (GMT+8), the 51st Fighter Group of the USAAF sent eight P-38J Lightning from the 449th Fighter Squadron and nine P-51C Mustang from the 25th Fighter Squadron taking off from Yunnanyi Airfield bound for northern Thailand.
+Their mission was an offensive reconnaissance mission along the railway line between Chiang Mai and the Ban Dara bridge.
 Shortly after takeoff, P-38 Lightning aircraft number 327, flown by 1st Lieutenant Russell Robertson, experienced engine failure and was forced to abort the mission and return to base.
-This reduced the formation to 16 aircraft that continued with the mission.
+This reduced the formation to 16 aircraft that continued on with the mission.

-Flight 1 P-51C was assigned to fly at low altitude and offensive reconnaissance.
+Flight 1 (P-51C) was assigned to fly at low altitude and conduct offensive reconnaissance.